Are My Pennsylvania Workers’ Compensation Benefits Tax-Free?

 Under Pennsylvania law, if you are injured on the job, then you may be entitled to workers’ compensation benefits.
 You need to hire experienced attorneys to help you obtain your benefits and to help you file your workers’ compensation claim.
 Employers are required to carry workers’ compensation health insurance.

-Are Workers’ Compensation Benefits Taxable?
+Are Workers’ Compensation Benefits Taxable in PA?

 IRS Publication 525 phrases the law in this manner: “Amounts you receive as workers’ compensation for an occupational sickness or injury are fully exempt from tax if they are paid under a workers’ compensation act or a statute in the nature of a workers’ compensation act.”
 See the IRS Publication 525 here, page 18.